 Typical of factories, apartment buildings, and industrial buildings low-sloped roofs usually slope at ¼ to ½ an inch per foot.
 This roofing is very similar to flat-roofs but has a slightly larger slope.
 The 3 components of this roof are the roof membrane, installation, and deck.
 This style is effective for water runoff, so this option would be suitable for Florida business owners.
 Low-sloped roofs are easier to maintain and safer for workers when compared to pitched roofs.

 Like flat roofing, low-sloped roof installation, maintenance, and repair are relatively easy to carry out.
 Both flat and low-sloped roofing are installed with the same materials: rubber rolled roofing, EPDM, TPO, bitumen, and modified bitumen.
 The only disadvantage is that snow can build up quickly, adding heavyweight that the roof has to withstand.
-Luckily, this isn’t an issue in Florida.
+Luckily, this isn’t an issue in Naples, Florida.

 Pitched roofs are more commonly used for homes, though commercial businesses use them as well.
 The steep angle of the roof is what makes this style the most effective for avoiding rainwater collection.
 All water and snow run off the steep slope.
 This essentially means that there is less opportunity for damage and less need for maintenance compared to the other styles.